HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 {{ figure_markup(
   image="top-5-page-builders.png",
   caption="Top 5 page builders.",
   description="Bar chart comparing the adoption rates of leading page builders across desktop and mobile platforms.
 Elementor is the clear market leader, with a substantial 43% adoption on mobile and 42% on desktop, more than doubling the share of the WordPress Block Editor at 18%.
-Other popular builders like wpBakery (13%) and Divi (10%) follow, while adoption rates remain remarkably consistent between desktop and mobile devices for all listed platforms.DO.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=216707306&format=interactive", sheets_gid="527845777", sql_file="TODO.sql"
+Other popular builders like wpBakery (13%) and Divi (10%) follow, while adoption rates remain remarkably consistent between desktop and mobile devices for all listed platforms.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQl8kslfFxccGPgWkzCtjnDEtkWaZfqnxncddAaoIhMjAtkmY_1laqzaTbrq-9G-cCiQlzjqeXFk3P4/pubchart?oid=216707306&format=interactive", sheets_gid="527845777", sql_file="wordpress_page_builders.sql"
   )
 }}